CompuTec/computec-docs/docs/processforce/troubleshooting/general-functions.md

 ### Solution {#solution-4}

 Assign an Account to each of the Times on Resource Accounting.
-Click [here](../user-guide/costing-material-and-resources/resource-costing.md#resource-accounting) to find out more.
+Click [this link](../user-guide/costing-material-and-resources/resource-costing.md#resource-accounting) to find out more.

 ## Gantt chart does not open